 The C-130 is cleared for 45,000 flight hours.
-Prior to that limit, the aircraft must go through a comprehensive life extension program replacing the central wing box (CWB), renovating structural elements and renewing wiring.
-When budget is available, such work also includes avionic modernization, which could comprise the installation of a modern glass cockpit.
+Before that limit, the aircraft must go through a comprehensive life extension program replacing the central wing box (CWB), renovating structural elements and renewing wiring.
+When the budget is available, such work also includes avionic modernization, which could comprise the installation of a modern glass cockpit.

-According to Elbit Systems’ Aerospace Division Co-General Manager, Yoram Shmuely, the proposed upgrade utilizes systems, subsystems and applications being deployed on the most advanced platforms and military and civil upgrade programs in order to meet current operational needs and enable integration of future operational and technology capabilities.
+According to Elbit Systems’ Aerospace Division Co-General Manager, Yoram Shmuely, the proposed upgrade utilizes systems, subsystems, and applications being deployed on the most advanced platforms and military and civil upgrade programs to meet current operational needs and enable integration of future operational and technology capabilities.

-Developed as a modular and integrated flight-deck avionics and mission equipment package (MEP) for transport aircraft, Elbit Systems’ C-Suite architecture integrates all avionics on board, including mission computer, head-up displays, enhanced vision system, flight management systems, weather and mapping radar, communications, EO payload, self protection systems, helmet mounted displays etc. Integrating this complex array into clearly defined mission situational pictures, relevant to each phase of the mission or task in hand.
+Developed as a modular and integrated flight-deck avionics and mission equipment package (MEP) for transport aircraft, Elbit Systems’ C-Suite architecture integrates all avionics on board.
+The suite includes a mission computer, head-up displays, enhanced vision system, flight management systems, weather and mapping radar, communications, EO payload, self-protection systems, helmet mounted displays, etc. Integrating this complex array into clearly defined mission situational pictures, relevant to each phase of the mission or task at hand.
 Delivered as an affordable solution, C-Suite MEP maintains essential flight information visible at all time, enabling the crew to operate the systems intuitively, using six ‘smart panel’ modules.

 Life Extension Program

 Airframe and Wing Earlier this year the IAF has allocated the first Hercules to go through the process at IAI.
-By the summer of 2012 the wing was removed and a new wing box delivered byinstalled.
-In parallel the IAF embarked on a long delayed upgrading and modernization of the remaining fleet of its C-130H.
+By the summer of 2012, the wing was removed, and a new wing box delivered by Lockheed Martin installed.
+In parallel, the IAF embarked on a long delayed upgrading and modernization of the remaining fleet of its C-130H.
 The RFP was distributed to several local companies, including IAI teamed with Astronautics as the avionic provider and Elbit Systems offering its own avionic systems, as part of the modernization.
 The CWB is expected to become part of this modernization process but not necessarily performed by the same vendor.
-The IAF provided the first aircraft to IAI to develop the process, and final decision will be made based on the outcome of the project.
+The IAF provided the first aircraft to IAI to develop the process, and the final decision will be made based on the outcome of the project.